-- Space-based Model allows minimum of 6' student separation with space for circulation, teacher, etc. - 2.
-Capacity for large (500+ sq ft) and small (<500 sq ft) ancillary spaces also identified, separate from classroom capacity - 3.
-Final classroom space will be determined in collaboration with principals similar to other District space planning processes
+- 1. Space-based Model Allows minimum of 6' student separation with space for circulation, teacher, etc. - 2.
+Capacity for large (500+ sq ft) and small (<500 sq ft) ancillary spaces were also identified, separate from classroom capacity - 3.
+Final capacity usage will be determined in collaboration with principals similar to other District space planning processes